LIVE CLASSES STARTING JULY 18

 In this course, Jungian Analyst Ken James invites us to move beyond rigid attributes.
 We will begin to view our personalities as a living mystery.
 True typology expands how we interact with the world and ourselves throughout life.
 It teaches us that how we experience reality is simply our perspective, not the absolute truth.

 Through this transformative journey, we will learn to look at our lives more softly.
-We will explore the four functions—thinking, feeling, sensation, and intuition—and the attitudes of introversion and extraversion.
-By moving past popular psychometric tests, we will discover how our psyche speaks through our dreams, our struggles, and our relationships.
+We will explore the four functions: thinking, feeling, sensation, and intuition.
+And we will explore the attitudes of introversion and extraversion.
+By moving past popular psychometric tests, like MBTI, we will discover how our psyche speaks through our dreams, our struggles, and our relationships.
 This course is a compassionate map for all of us seeking psychological integrity and genuine connection.

 We will learn Jungian Typology from an experienced Jungian Analyst and excellent teacher.